huichalaf/huichalaf/README.md

 - AI, Machine Learning and Robotics 🤖
 - Web development 🌐

-I can talk for hours about software, computers, politics, and the exciting possibilities the future holds.
-Let's connect and chat about our shared interests!
+I can talk for hours about software, robotics, computers, politics, economics and the exciting possibilities the future holds.

 ## Get in Touch